Anuj7815/Sudoku_Solver/README.md

 # Sudoku_Solver
-It is based on Backtracking algorithm that generates solves sudoku based on given inputs.
+It is based on Backtracking algorithm that generates sudoku based on given inputs.